squidarth/squidarth.github.io/_posts/2018-05-30-rust-borrowing-and-ownership.md

 In this post I'm going to demonstrate how these concepts work through some examples of code that break Rust's rules, and explain why they're problematic.
 I assume very little knowledge of the Rust programming language.
-I've added comments to all of the code blocks that indicate whether the code is valid Rust or not.
+I've also added comments to all of the code blocks that indicate whether the code is valid Rust or not.

 # Example 1: Appending values to a vector of strings